joeldg/eleventy-base-blog/submit/index.md

 Add your email here and please post a link to the hoodie.

-<i>NOTE 1: There are millions of hoodies out there, I am mostly interested in high-end (>$100) and even some mid-tier (>$50) hoodies.
+<i>NOTE 1: There are millions of hoodies out there, I am mostly interested in high-end (>$100) and even some mid-tier (>$50) full-zip hoodies.

+If there is only a pullover version I can add them, but prefer tubular construction which is typically going to only be high-end.

 Typically I only will link to the classic 'full-zip heather-gray' version of the hoodie.
 Most retailers will have multiple colors, so please don't send links to every color.

 NOTE 2: as cool as some designer hoodies are, and yes I've seen some up to $3,000 for a hoodie, they are usually not heavy fabric and are at best 'mid-tier' unless made of loopwheeled cotton.
-If they don't have a basic grey without print then I probably won't list them.
+If they don't have a basic grey <srong>without</srong> print then I probably won't list them.
 </i>

 Thank you so much!